Eggnog Doughnuts with Eggnog Rum Glaze

 - Frost the donuts after they have cooled.

-- Add a final dusting of coconut flakes, orange zest, cinnamon-sugar mixture; sprinkles,
+- Add a final dusting of coconut flakes, orange zest, cinnamon-sugar mixture; sprinkles, or other extras at the end, as desired.

-To make gluten free: use your favorite gluten free flour blend.
+** To make gluten free, use your favorite gluten free flour blend.